 For decades trade unions have made great strides in advancing equal pay for women.
-Their struggle has narrowed the pay gap between men and women workers over the years, and led to many achievements including the Equal Pay Act, now part of the Equality Act 2010, Equal Pay Act 1970 in Northern Ireland and Employment Equality Act 1998-2008 in the Republic of Ireland.
-All these achievements are under threat from the global economic crisis, the ConDem government's attacks on working women and men, the Eurozone crisis, and our struggle for equal pay goes hand in hand with our struggle for the alternative.
+Their struggle has narrowed the pay gap between men and women workers over the years, and led to many achievements including the Equal Pay Act 1970, Gender Pay Gap Reporting, now part of the Equality Act 2010, Equal Pay Act 1970 in Northern Ireland and Employment Equality Act 1998-2015 in the Republic of Ireland.
+All these achievements are under threat from underlying systematic inequalities and the cost of living crisis.
+Under this pressure the pay gap has increased.

-Despite progress in women's pay, men still earn on average 19% more than women.
-They earn 16% more than women full-time workers and 35% more than women part time workers.
+Despite progress in women's pay since the 1970's, men still earn on average around 15 per cent more than women1.
+They earn around 10 per cent more than women full-time workers and 30 per cent more than women part-time workers.
 The gender pay gap is worse in the private sector than in the public sector.
-Black, Asian and ethnic minority women, disabled women, younger and older women, lesbian and trans women and those with caring responsibilities are faced with double discrimination which can also adversely affect pay.
+Black and Asian ethnic minority women, disabled women, younger and older women, lesbian and trans+ women and those with caring responsibilities are faced with double discrimination which can also adversely affect pay.

-Work done by many women is undervalued, and reps need to be aware that equal pay rights apply to jobs that make equal demands on men and women workers.
+Work done by many women is undervalued, and Unite reps need to be aware that equal pay rights apply to jobs that make equal demands on men and women workers.
 This means that they do not need to be doing the same job to use equal pay law.